paradigmxyz/reth/README.md

 [tg-badge]: https://img.shields.io/endpoint?color=neon&logo=telegram&label=chat&style=flat-square&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fparadigm%5Freth
 [tg-url]: https://t.me/paradigm_reth

-# What is this?
+# What is Reth?

-Reth is a new Apache/MIT-licensed full node implementation of Ethereum focused on contributor friendliness, modularity, and performance - built by [Paradigm](https://paradigm.xyz/) and the community.
+Reth (short for Rust Ethereum) is a new Apache/MIT-licensed Ethereum full node implementation focused on contributor friendliness, modularity, and performance - built by [Paradigm](https://paradigm.xyz/) and the community.

 An Ethereum node is a piece of software that connects to the Ethereum network and allows users to send and receive transactions, as well as access and interact with the Ethereum blockchain.
 The Ethereum network is decentralized, which means that it relies on a network of nodes to validate and process transactions, rather than a central authority.

+Building a successful Ethereum node requires creating a high quality implementation that is secure, fast and easy to use on consumer hardware.
+It also requires building a strong community of contributors who can help support and improve the software.

+We envision that Reth will create a new wave of Rust Ethereum core developers, and contribute to the robustness Ethereum.

 # What are the goals of this project?